cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 Then, when required (whether we do this at Endpoint creation or later is still TBD):
 1. All cilium-agents running a workload mentioned in an auth-enabled policy connect to their local spire-agent, and watch a set of SPIFFE labels that includes the labels for the relevant SVID.
 The cilium-agent identity is allowed to do Delegated Identity requests to the Workload API (WL API), so this is allowed.
 1. The spire-agent watches SVIDs on the SPIRE server, sees any updates to all relevant SVIDs, and passes them back to the cilium-agent.
-1. The cilium-agent then figures out where the request is coming from, and connects to the cilium-agent on the source node to perform the mTLS handshake.
-Because this  a mutual TLS, if it succeeds, then the workloads are authenticated.
+1. The cilium-agent then figures out where the request is coming from, and connects to the cilium-agent on the other node to perform the mTLS handshake.
+Because this is a mutual TLS handshake, if it succeeds, then the workloads are authenticated.
 The destination node will also record that the workload is authenticated for reverse traffic.
-1. The mTLS handlers in each cilium-agent then pass the auth success to their local dataplane, by telling it that identity A is authenticated to identity B for some period of time (the lifetime of the certificates in the mTLS handshake).
+1. The mTLS handlers in each cilium-agent then pass the auth success to their local dataplane, by telling it that identity A is authenticated to identity B for some period of time (the shortest lifetime of the certificates in the mTLS handshake).
 The mTLS handlers will also need to indicate the remote node, along with the auth type.
-For that lifetime, traffic between Identity A and Identity B will flow without further checks.
+For that lifetime, traffic between Identity A and Identity B will flow without further authentication checks.
+Other Policy checks are performed as always.

 #### SPIFFE installation steps and flow